 then the only way is to record your actual spending with real numbers.
 It’s no use just assuming your spending is all sensible and essential, you have to be prepared to record it all and face objective reality up close and personal.

-I admire the fact that, despite being a multi-millionaire, Mr Money Mustache continues to track every dollar spent.
+Despite being a multi-millionaire, Mr Money Mustache continues to track every dollar spent.
 He publishes details of his spending of about $25,000 per year for a family of 3 (helped by having paid off his mortgage).

 Its just that having worked in finance (and having got my spending under control) I no longer want to spend my days as a beancounter.
 But tracking where it all goes remains a useful discipline from time to time.
 And so, to provide some much needed semi-original content for the blog this week, I decided on the spur of the moment to publish my actual spending for the last 7 days.